 Finally, there is this third generation of companies of fast selling and go-to-market.
 Actually, really this next generation is the SaaS business model, really.

-I would put Asana, Slack and Zoom in this category, which is very intentionally a hybrid model.
-It’s first and foremost building a viral bottoms up structure and then over time, building the go-to-market on top of the model, and then scaling up intentionally to become a big, holistic company in an intentional way.
+I would put Asana, Slack, and Zoom in this category, which is very intentionally a hybrid model.
+It’s first and foremost building a viral bottom-up structure and then over time, building the go-to-market on top of the model, and then scaling up intentionally to become a big, holistic company in an intentional way.
 The way to think of it is that it’s not a pivot, it’s an add.
-It requires a really balanced culture in companies, as well as equal side R&D, sales and marketing—as opposed to a culture that is really driven by one or the other.
+It requires a really balanced culture in companies, as well as equal side R&D, sales, and marketing—as opposed to a culture that is really driven by one or the other.

 It’s good that we can think of these as scaling up in an intentional way.
 Adding on B2C to B2B, moving into whole company expansion.
 So, moving back to how company culture is changing with the evolution of the business model, how does incorporating a democratized project management model change how companies work, how they make money, and the culture within them?